typicalninja/urlrequire/readme.md

 * The package is mostly great for 1 file scripts that is not too big

-* if you want to use it for a script that uses a lot of files, you may first want to convert that script to use urlRequire methods (so you can load the files it wants using url to them) or use **patchRequire** option
+* if you want to use it for a script that uses a lot of files, you may first want to convert that script to use urlRequire methods (so you can load the files/dependencies it wants using an url to them) or use **patchRequire** option

-* If you pass a direct package name instead of a url, it will try to resolve that url to a [unpkg](https://unpkg.com) one (https://unpkg.com/[package-name]). however this would only work for a package that only has 1 file and (possibly no dependencies or dependencies that only have 1 file, **and with patchRequire enabled**)
+* If you pass a direct package name instead of a url, it will try to resolve that url to a [unpkg](https://unpkg.com) one (https://unpkg.com/[package-name]). however this would **only** work for a package that only has 1 file and (possibly no dependencies or have dependencies that only have 1 file, **and with patchRequire enabled**)

 ### async